 His first book was Radio in the Global Age (Cambridge: Polity Press, 2000).
 His second, Life on Air: a History of Radio Four (Oxford: Oxford University Press, 2007) won the Longmans-History Today Book of the Year Award in 2008.
 In 2013, he published Public Service Broadcasting (Palgrave) and Noise: a Human History of Sound and Listening (Profile).
 He's contributed to academic journals on subjects such as broadcasting policy, sound, music radio, documentaries, bad language, and experimental modernism, and emotions history, and has published short essays in the Cambridge Literary Review, History Today, Wall Street Journal, Huffington Post and the New Humanist.

 David was elected a Fellow of the Royal Historical Society in 2010.
 He's also been a Visiting Research Fellow at Wolfson College and the Centre for Research in Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge, Marjorie G. Wynne Visiting Research Fellow in British Literature at the Beinecke Library, Yale University (2010), and Helm Fellow at the Lilly Library, Indiana University-Bloomington, USA (2010).
 In 2011 he was awarded the James W. Carey Award for Outstanding Journalism by the Media Ecology Association of North America, for his five-part BBC Radio 3 series, Rewiring the Mind.

-Professor of Media and Communications, School of Media, Film and Music, University of Sussex.
+Professor of Media and Communications, and Director of Research and Knowledge Exchange (School of Media, Film and Music, University of Sussex).